winpower21/Library-Management-System/README.md

 ## Requirements
-All the required packages are listed in the requirements.txt file.
-In addtion make sure git is installed.
+1. All the required packages are listed in the requirements.txt file.
+2. Git
+3. DB Browser for SQLite

 ## Installation and running